Spotlight Figure 11.3: Muscle Action

 Q: What happens if a muscle is injured?

 A: Muscle injuries can range from minor strains to serious tears.
-The extent of the injury depends on the severity of the trauma and the specific muscle involved.
-Treatment typically involves rest, ice, compression, and elevation (RICE), along with physical therapy to restore function.
+Day to day, treatment typically involves rest, ice, compression, and elevation (RICE), along with physical therapy to restore function.
+But the extent of the injury depends on the severity of the trauma and the specific muscle involved.
 Severe injuries may require surgical intervention.

 Q: How can I strengthen my muscles?